 What Types of E-Commerce Are There?

 Traditionally, there are four types of e-commerce business models.
-Each of them has its pros and cons, which should be taken into consideration.
+Each of them has its pros and cons, which should be taken into consideration before ecommerce app development starts.
 Many businesses operate in more than one category of e-commerce at the same time, which is perfectly normal.
+Additionally, newer models, like dropshipping and print-on-demand, have gained popularity as they allow business owners to reduce inventory costs by outsourcing supply and logistics.
+These flexible models fit into B2B, B2C, and other e-commerce types, enabling sellers to tailor offerings to varied market needs.

 Remember: to improvise, one should know the theory.
 So let’s dive into e-commerce business models relevant in 2021.